histamineblkr/Zipffy/README.md

 - Reads in any text file
 - Displays Zipf's Law visually

+## Considerations ##
+- How to handle contractions: i.e. "it's"?
+ - Count as single word "it's" or count as two: "it" and "is"?

 ## Contribute ##
 - Issue Tracker: github.com/histamineblkr/Zipffy/issues
 - Source Code: github.com/histamineblkr/Zipffy